nhsland/futurenhs-platform/docs/tech-stack/README.md

 # Tech Stack

-Proposed tech stack for the FutureNHS platform:
+Proposed tech stack for the FutureNHS platform (based on open source and open standards where possible):

 - **Microsoft Azure** for hosting
 - **React** and **TypeScript** (using **Next.js**) for the frontend